 Major countries in this category include China (People’s Republic of China), India, Nigeria, Russia, South Africa, and Vietnam.

-Can E2 Visa lead to Green Card?
+Can I convert my E2 Visa to a Green Card?

 Unlike immigrant visas, which lead to permanent residency, the E-2 Visa is temporary and does not directly lead to a green card.